harness/developer-hub/release-notes/continuous-delivery.md

   This item requires Harness Delegate version 23.11.816xx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Pipeline executions for WinRM deployments failed intermittently when the deployment was performed by Harness Delegate with version 23.11.81015.
-The delegate task logs showed that the PowerShell script that was collecting output environment variables failed with exit code 1 while the step logs in the Harness user interface showed that the step succeeded with exit code 0.
 Certain processes managed by the Windows Remote Management service (namely, `winrshost.exe` with its child process `conhost.exe`) were orphaned and continued to run on the target host.
 (CDS-82777, ZD-52759, ZD-53411, ZD-53460, ZD-53683)

   This issue has been fixed.